 Tapetum lucidum is a Latin phrase meaning “shining layer" or "bright carpet."
 It refers to a special layer of cells that certain animals possess, which magnifies and enhances ambient light, enabling efficient nighttime activity.
 A wide variety of unrelated organisms have evolved this feature, while humans are among the notable species lacking it.

 The tapetum lucidum tends to lie behind or within the retina.
 This specialized structure essentially reflects light to allow for another round of reabsorption into the eye.
 There are different types of tapeta in various groups of animals.
 For example, carnivores and some other creatures have a tapetum rich in crystals of a compound called guanine; this is called the tapetum lucidum cellulosum.
 A sea lion or walrus, by contrast, has a tapetum lucidum fibrosum, defined by fibers of collagen.
-The striking shine of an animal’s eye in the glare of a flashlight or headlight reveals the reflective tapetum, with the color of the eyeshine -- yellow, green, blue and such -- varying between species.
+The striking shine of animal eyes in the dark, revealed in the glare of a flashlight or headlight is caused by the reflective tapetum, with the color of the eyeshine – yellow, green, blue and such – varying between species.

 Sciencing Video Vault

 Other Animals With Tapetum

 Among reptiles, crocodilians sport tapeta.
 These mostly large, predatory creatures include crocodiles, alligators, gharials and caimans.
 They are often nocturnal, spending the day basking lethargically on shorelines and sandbars or in shallows, coming alive at night to snag prey.
 A flashlight leveled upon a slough or backwater in the southeastern U.S., where American alligators are abundant, often reveals constellations of yellow eyeshines, the reflected glow of the big reptiles’ tapeta.
 Bony fish and sharks both sport tapeta.
 Some birds, such as certain species of nightjar, kiwis and the boat-billed heron, also have the feature.